Lean Formalization of Generalization Error Bound by Rademacher Complexity and Dudley's Entropy Integral: Introduction

-\paragraph*{Paper organization.} Section~2 summarizes the repository at a conceptual level.
-Sections~3--5 introduce the common measure-theoretic setting, define the core objects, and present the main Rademacher-based expectation and tail bounds.
-Section~6 develops the $\ell_2$ and $\ell_1$ linear predictor examples.
-Section~7 presents the Dudley entropy integral formalization.
-Section~8 discusses key design choices and engineering challenges that arise when translating textbook arguments into Mathlib's formal framework, and Section~9 situates the contribution in the broader literature on formalized learning theory and concentration inequalities.
+\paragraph*{Paper organization.} Section~2 summarizes the repository and its measure-theoretic scope.
+Sections~3--4 define the core objects and present the main Rademacher-based expectation and tail bounds.
+Section~5 develops the $\ell_2$ and $\ell_1$ linear predictor examples.
+Section~6 presents the Dudley entropy integral formalization.
+Section~7 discusses key design choices and engineering challenges that arise when translating textbook arguments into Mathlib's formal framework, and Section~8 situates the contribution in the broader literature on formalized learning theory and concentration inequalities.